robinhayward/ExampleSwiftApp/README.md

 # Example Swift App

-An example Swift application made for the BBC.
+An example Swift iPhone application made for the BBC.